Legacy Usage

 Stack Definition

-Section titled “Stack Definition”With legacy usage, you define stacks using the standard CDK Stack
+Section titled “Stack Definition”With legacy usage, you define stacks using the standard CDK Stack class:

 class StackA extends cdk.Stack { constructor(scope: Construct, id: string, props?: cdk.StackProps) { super(scope, id, props);